Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Abstract

 \section{Abstract}

-Flow matching models generate high-fidelity molecular geometries but incur significant computational costs during inference, requiring hundreds of network evaluations.
-This inference overhead becomes the primary bottleneck when such models are employed in practice to sample large numbers of molecular candidates.
-This work discusses a training-free caching strategy that accelerates molecular geometry generation by predicting intermediate hidden states across solver steps.
-The proposed method operates directly on the SE(3)-equivariant backbone, is compatible with pretrained models, and is orthogonal to existing training-based accelerations and system-level optimizations.
-Experiments on the GEOM-Drugs dataset demonstrate that caching achieves a twofold reduction in wall-clock inference time at matched sample quality and a speedup of up to $3\times$ compared to the base model with minimal sample quality degradation.
+Flow matching models generate high-fidelity molecular geometries but incur significant computational costs during inference, requiring hundreds of neural network evaluations.
+This inference cost becomes the primary bottleneck when such models are employed in practice to sample large numbers of molecular candidates.
+This work presents a training-free caching strategy that accelerates molecular geometry generation by predicting intermediate hidden states across solver steps.
+This caching scheme operates directly on the SE(3)-equivariant backbone, is compatible with pretrained models, and is orthogonal to existing training-based accelerations and system-level optimizations.
+Experiments on molecular geometry generation demonstrate that caching achieves a twofold reduction in wall-clock inference time at matched sample quality and a speedup of up to $3\times$ with minimal sample quality degradation.
 Because these gains compound with other optimizations, applying caching alongside other general, lossless optimizations yield as much as a $7\times$ speedup.
+We make the code available at: \href{https://github.com/PrunaAI/caching-for-molecule-generation}{https://github.com/PrunaAI/caching-for-molecule-generation}